Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 \subsection{Relaxing Local Differential Privacy}

-There's a trend among the privacy research community that leverages the background knowledge to relax the definition of DP and the utility can be increased by explicitly modeling the adversary's knowledge.
+There is a trend among the privacy research community that leverages the background knowledge to relax the definition of DP, and the utility can be increased by explicitly modeling the adversary's knowledge.
 Privacy notions that consider such prior knowledge are denoted as ``context-aware" privacy notions.
 For context-aware privacy notions, besides the privacy budget $\epsilon$, the amount of required noise also depends on the prior distribution of the data: context-dependent privacy mechanisms add noise selectively according to the data prior when most needed so that utility can be enhanced.
 For example, less noise is required to perturb for data with higher certainty \cite{context,relation}.
 In general the existing context-aware privacy definitions fall into two categories based on either average-case or worst-case guarantees.
-All information-theoretic privacy notions belong to the former class \cite{ITP1,7498650,MIP2}.
-The latter includes Pufferfish \cite{kifer2012rigorous}, Bayes DP\cite{Yang:2015:BDP:2723372.2747643}, Membership privacy\cite{Li:2013:MPU:2508859.2516686}, etc. Average notions are generally weaker than the latter since they cannot bound the leakage for all the input and output pairs, which may not be easily adopted by the users who are privacy-sensitive.
-On the other hand, existing context-aware worst-case privacy notions like Pufferfish and Bayes DP still follow the same structure of (L)DP -- maximum ratio between two likelihoods of a certain output given different input data.
-Since the relationship with prior distribution is not directly captured in the privacy notion, this makes context-aware privacy mechanism design very difficult (either high complexity or not easily composable).
+All information-theoretic privacy notions belong to the former class \cite{ITP1,7498650,aggMIP}.
+The latter includes Pufferfish \cite{kifer2012rigorous}, Bayes DP\cite{Yang:2015:BDP:2723372.2747643}, Membership privacy\cite{Li:2013:MPU:2508859.2516686}, etc. Average-case notions are generally weaker than the latter since they cannot bound the leakage for all the input and output pairs, which may not be easily adopted by the privacy-sensitive users.
+On the other hand, existing context-aware worst-case privacy notions like Pufferfish and Bayesian DP still follow the same structure of (L)DP -- the maximum ratio between two likelihoods of a certain output given different input data.
+Since the relationship with prior distribution is not directly captured in the definition, this makes context-aware privacy mechanism design challenging (either high complexity or not easily composable).